That Christmas: Plot

-As Danny sleeps with his mother who comforts him, Santa Claus arrives at Wellington with his one and only reindeer Dasher and, upon learning about the situations in Danny's life, leaves him behind with his stocking full and a quad bike in front of his house.
+As Danny sleeps with his mother who comforts him, Santa Claus arrives at Wellington with his sidekick and talking reindeer Dasher and, upon learning about the situations in Danny's life, leaves him behind with his stocking full and a quad bike in front of his house.
 After learning of Bernadette and her friends’s current events, Santa leaves them with peculiar gifts.
 Noting that Sam has been nice while Charlie has been naughty, Santa reluctantly leaves Charlie with the presents.
 Charlie awakes and is overjoyed to find presents but sadly sees Sam's empty stocking and realises they are meant for her sister.
 When Charlie moves everything to Sam's stocking, Santa gets a reading that Charlie is in fact nice and returns to Wellington.
 On Christmas Day, Charlie wakes up to find her stocking is full, and finds a button saying "officially nice" inside, but decides to keep it away from her family.
 Sam later discovers that all of Charlie's mischief was to help her, even developing a plan to get her and Danny together.
 After discovering their gifts, Bernadette leads them in having the Christmas they want, while Evie follows a flock of turkeys during a game of hide and seek.
-An overjoyed Danny becomes disheartened when he learns that his mother has to work as Lighthouse Bill's mother is sick.
-Danny, seeing Mrs. Trapper alone, offers to have lunch with her, but she declines and convinces him to see things from his mother's perspective.
-Meanwhile, the parents struggle to get up from the slope, so they call Mrs. Trapper, who enlists Danny's help to convince Farmer Yirrell to get the parents to safety simply by hauling them back to their houses, where they are ultimately greeted by their children and helps Danny make an igloo for his mother.
-Danny and his mother reconcile and offer Mrs. Trapper a place at their table, but she declines and instead looks through a book of pictures from the early 1980s of Mrs. Trapper with Jamie, her late husband who died in the Falklands War in 1982.
+An overjoyed Danny becomes disheartened when he learns that his mother has to work as Bill's mother is sick.
+Danny, seeing Ms. Trapper alone, offers to have lunch with her, but she declines and convinces him to see things from his mother's perspective.
+Meanwhile, the parents struggle to get up from the slope, so they call Ms. Trapper, who enlists Danny's help to convince Farmer Yirrell to get the parents to safety simply by hauling them back to their houses, where they are ultimately greeted by their children and helps Danny make an igloo for his mother.
+Danny and his mother reconcile and offer Ms. Trapper a place at their table, but she declines and instead looks through a book of pictures from the early 1980s of Ms. Trapper with Jamie, her late husband who died in the Falklands War in 1982.